LdDl/video-server/README.md

 ## About
 Simple WS/HTTP server for re-streaming video (RTSP) to client in MSE/HLS format.

+It is highly inspired by https://github.com/deepch/RTSPtoWeb and hist other projects.
+So why am I trying to reinvent the wheel?
+Well, I'm just trying to fit my needs.

 ## Instalation
 ### Binaries
 Linux - [link](https://github.com/LdDl/video-server/releases/download/v0.3.2/linux-video_server.zip)